OpenAddressesUK/theodolite/app/views/static/about/docs.md

 <h2 id='etls'>The ETL software modules</h2>

 ###The Common ETL
 The reference data created from its sources described above by the software component we call *common ETL* (ETL as in "Extract, Transform, Load").
-We consider the data highly reliable, hence it goes through minimal processing before being published by the platform..
+We consider the data highly reliable, hence it goes through minimal processing before being published by the platform.

 You are welcome to review or contribute to the current version of the Distiller on GitHub [here](https://github.com/OpenAddressesUK/common-ETL).